 - Particular seeds: pumpkin, sunflower, and chia

-- New world foods: peppers, tomatoes, eggplant, squash, melons, and more
+- New world foods: peppers, tomatoes, squash, melons, and more

-- Animal products: dairy, eggs, seafood, and meat (except for pastured eggs, explained in Q&A)
+- Animal products: dairy, meat, seafood, and eggs (except for pastured eggs, explained in Q&A)

 - Sugar: cane sugar, maple syrup, agave, honey, etc.